stevelaskaridis/gear/macbookpro.md

 Second thoughts:
 * Satisfactory battery life
 * Expandability (room for two hard drives)
-* Screen Resolution is seems behind.
+* Screen Resolution seems to be behind the competition.
 * Had a problem with main SATA cable